sukesh-ak/Apache-NuttX-Getting-Started/README.md

-# Getting Started with Apache NuttX on Windows
+# Getting Started with Apache NuttX on Linux/WSL2 (Windows)

 ## What is APACHE NUTTX?
 Apache NuttX is a real-time operating system (RTOS) with an emphasis on standards compliance and small footprint.
 Scalable from 8-bit to 64-bit microcontroller environments, the primary governing standards in NuttX are POSIX and ANSI standards.

-## Get started with Apache NuttX on Windows 11 using WSL2 running Ubuntu
+## Get started with Apache NuttX on Ubuntu/WSL2 (Windows)
 - Install & Setup tools required to run Apache NuttX
 - Compile and run NuttX shell called `nsh`
-- Compile and run LVGL GUI Demo on NuttX
+- Compile and run LVGL GUI Demo on NuttX (Windows 11 required which supports graphics WSLg)

 ## Installing pre-requisites
 ```bash